apache/maven-site/content/markdown/repositories/dependencies.md

 ```

 The obvious difference is presence of `classifier` in the first case,
 and the lack of it in the second.
-However, in the second the `type` "test-jar"
+However, in the second case, the `type` "test-jar"
 implies a classifier of "tests".
 In both cases, the extension is "jar".
 The first uses the default value for this property, while the second infers it from the type.

-Note: In this very case, the first way is somewhat "explicit", and is recommended.
+Note: The first way is more "explicit", and is recommended.
 Not so for the
 cases when type handler carries some important extra information (like some custom packaging), where using `type`
 is more appropriate.
 Simply put, in this case the type "test-jar" is like an alias for ordinary JARs with the "tests"
 classifier.